 Dermatologist Dr. Gemma Márquez

 My name is Sebastián Podlipnik, specialized in dermatology and doctor of medicine from the University of Barcelona.
-I currently work at the Hospital Clínic de Barcelona where I specialize in the early detection and treatment of skin cancer.
-In addition, I work at the Dermatological Diagnosis clinic in the skin cancer, laser and aesthetics unit.
+I currently work at the Hospital Clínic of Barcelona where I specialize in the early detection and treatment of skin cancer.
+Additionally, I work at the Dermatological Diagnosis clinic in the skin cancer, laser and aesthetics unit.

 ¿What is Melanoma By Dr. Gemma Márquezz